superstarlifter/doc/docs/how_to/default.md

 [**Video Tutorial**](https://youtu.be/x5n19V9foWA?feature=shared)

 The default layout allows you to arrange the columns of data one time for all of your users.
-Although users can create their own layout of the data, the default layout should be set as the starting point for all users.
+Although users can create their own layout of the data, the default layout is set as the starting point for all users.

 ## How to set a default layout on a collection